top of page

 1426

-Geneose merchants pass through Russia and give Vasily Vasiliyevich, the Grand Prince of Moscow (known as Vasily II the Blind) a bottle of their arrack.
-It’s believed that within a few years, monasteries are ordered to produce a grain-based version called bread wine.
+Genoese merchants pass through Russia and give Vasily Vasiliyevich, the Grand Prince of Moscow (Vasily II the Blind), a bottle of their arrack.
+It’s believed that monasteries are ordered to produce a grain-based version called bread wine within a few years.

 1455

-Austrian-born and Viennese-trained physician Michael Puff von Schrick writes A Very Useful Book on Distillations, which describes eighty-two herbal liquors.
+Austrian-born and Viennese-trained physician Michael Puff von Schrick wrote A Very Useful Book on Distillations, which describes eighty-two herbal liquors.
 In 1466, it is printed and published.
-Even though Schrick dies in 1473, the book goes through thirty-eight editions from 1476–1601.
+Even though Schrick died in 1473, the book went through thirty-eight editions from 1476–1601.

 1478

 Arnaud de Ville-Neuve’s Liber de Vinis (“Book of Wines”) is translated into English, printed, and published.
-The book is filled with recipes on how to make therapeutic wine using herbs, spices, metal compounds, syrups, and flavored spirits.
+The book contains recipes for making therapeutic wine using herbs, spices, metal compounds, syrups, and flavored spirits.

 1493

-A German physician in Nuremburg writes about kirshwasser, a cherry eau-de-vie made from Black Forest morello cherries: “In view of the fact that everyone at present has got into the habit of drinking aqua vitae it is necessary to remember the quantity that one can permit oneself to drink and learn to drink it according to one’s capacities, if one wishes to behave like a gentleman.”
+A German physician in Nuremberg writes about kirshwasser, a cherry eau-de-vie made from Black Forest morello cherries: “Because everyone at present has got into the habit of drinking aqua vitae, it is necessary to remember the quantity that one can permit oneself to drink and learn to drink it according to one’s capacities, if one wishes to behave like a gentleman.”

 1495